mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 54: 15 June 2017

+**Today's Progress**: Started new rails app.
+This time it's message board app.

+**Thoughts:** I've been actually coding quite regularly in the past days but did not update this log nor tweeted the progress.
+Good thing is keeping the coding momentum steady.

+**Link to work:** [Message Board Rails App] (https://github.com/mandyreal/MessageBoard)

 ### Day 53: 15 June 2017

 **Today's Progress**: Finished the Reddit clone rails app.